sabinaazim97/sabinaazim97.github.io/README.md

 ## Military, Healthcare, and Education Expenditure Analysis

-Comparing the military, education, and healthcare expenditure of various nations in the G20.
-Specifically looking at the total overall spending in each of these departments, as well as in relation to each country's GDP and population.
-All analysis will be done over the five year period of 2013-2017.
+Comparing the military, healthcare, and education expenditure of various nations in the G20.
+Specifically looking at the total overall spending in each of these departments, as well as in relation to each country's GDP and population over the five year period of 2013-2017.

 [Take a look at this project!](https://sabinaazim97.github.io/Spending_Analysis_2021/index.html)